EsupPortail/esup-otp-cas/README.md

 </AsyncLogger>
 ```

-Note for authors : to pubish on central maven repository, with JDK 21, and after setting version on gradle.properties :
+Note for authors : to publish on central maven repository, with JDK 11, and after setting version on gradle.properties :
 ```
-./gradlew clean build publish
+./gradlew clean build uploadArchives
 ```